labordynamicsinstitute/replication-lab/_projects/1_project.markdown

 </div>

-Results from this activity were published in [@herbertReproduceValidateComprehensive2024].
+Results from this activity were published in {% cite herbertReproduceValidateComprehensive2024 %}.

-{% bibliography --file papers %}
+{% bibliography --cited %}